“Grief is itself a medicine.” -William Cowper

 In the bargaining process, you may feel like you are somewhat to blame.
-As though if you would have done something different, the outcome would have been different as well.
+As though if you had done something different, the outcome would have been different as well.

-Depression is a natural stage after experiencing great loss.
+Depression is a natural stage after experiencing a significant loss.

 While it may seem like it will go on forever, depression after a tragic loss is not usually permanent and may come in waves.
 By many mental health experts, it is not thought of as a mental illness, unlike depression under other circumstances.

-Family members and friends may do their best to get you on track, but to not experience some depression would be unusual after a huge loss.
+Family members and friends may do their best to get you on track, but to not experience some depression would be unusual after a considerable loss.

-Withdrawing from life might seem like the only possible thing to do when you are so overcome by sadness.
-You may no longer have the energy to deal with the emotions.
+Withdrawing from life might seem like the only possible thing to do when you are overcome by sadness.
+You may no longer have the energy to deal with emotions.

 With time most people will move through the depression stage.
-Being mindful with a non-judgmental attitude towards yourself can be of huge help.
-However, if you are experiencing a prolonged period of depression you should speak with your doctor or get counseling.
+Being mindful with a non-judgmental attitude towards yourself can be of enormous help.
+However, if you are experiencing a prolonged period of depression, you should speak with your doctor or get counseling.

-In the acceptance step your emotions may begin to stabilize.
-This stage is not about being okay with what happened but has more to do with accepting your current circumstances and your new reality.
+In the acceptance step, your emotions may begin to stabilize.
+This stage is not about being okay with what happened but about accepting your current circumstances and your new reality.

-You can now begin to come to terms with your new day to day routines and create a new plan for your life and begin to move on.
-Not that you are healed from the loss, but you are able to see beyond the pain and evolve into your next chapter.
+You can now begin to come to terms with your new day-to-day routines, create a new plan for your life, and begin to move on.
+Not that you are healed from the loss, but you can see beyond the pain and evolve into your next chapter.
 There will still be sadness as you recall fond memories.

 You will soon create new routines to replace what used to be.
-This is all a part of the healing process but primarily it is time that will heal the wounds of this anguish.
+This is all a part of the healing process, but it is primarily time to heal the wounds of this anguish.

 After all, this is not a five-step plan where you are magically cured once you go through the process.
 It is ongoing.

 The acceptance stage can bring feelings of peace, more so than the other stages.
-The emotional roller coaster softens a bit and you can begin to understand and cope with your new reality better.
-The loss will always be a part of you but it will get easier and easier every day with some days being easier than others.
+The emotional roller coaster softens a bit, and you can begin to understand and cope with your new reality better.
+The loss will always be a part of you, but it will get easier and easier every day, with some days being more manageable than others.
 It is not linear.

 - Good enough